Home » Soup » Sausage Potato Kale Soup [No Cream!]

 Before starting the recipe, you’ll want to have all your kitchen essentials ready.
 I recommend having the following items:

-This kale potato and sausage soup is incredibly versatile, making it easy to tailor to your preferences or what you have on hand.
+This kale potato and sausage soup is amazingly versatile, making it easy to tailor to your preferences or what you have on hand.
 Here are some simple ways to customize the recipe:

 • Switch the protein: Swap ground sausage for ground turkey, chicken, or even plant-based sausage for a different flavor or dietary preference.